MortenTsinakov/n2rv/README.md

 - Python 3.10.12
 - Numpy 1.23.5
-- Pandas 2.12.0 (used in some examples to manipulate the input data)
+- Pandas 2.12.0 (used in examples to manipulate the input data)

 #### Installation